agalue/onms-kafka-ipc-receiver/README.md

 > *NOTE*: Please use your own Docker Hub account or use the image provided on my account.

-To build the applicatoin locally, make sure you have [Go](https://golang.org/) 1.16 and the latest [librdkafka](https://github.com/edenhill/librdkafka) installed on your machine, then:
+To build the applicatoin locally, make sure you have Go 1.16 installed on your machine, then:

 ```bash
 go build